How practice governance can drive quality improvement

 The key to effective practice governance is to create a line of sight from practice to outcomes across the whole organisation.
 This requires recognition of the central importance of the interface between practitioners and clients, and a willingness to put practice at the heart of everything an organisation does.

-LWB’s practice governance committee launched its first practice governance framework in 2018, to enable their board to understand quality in practice.
-PRC has had the opportunity to work closely with their executive team and Practice Governance Committee to progress their approach to practice governance.
+Life Without Barriers’ practice governance committee launched its first practice governance framework in 2018, to enable its board to understand quality in practice.
+PRC has had the opportunity to work closely with Life Without Barriers’ executive team and Practice Governance Committee to progress their approach to practice governance.